 Managing Social Media – a guide developed by our colleagues at South London and Maudsley NHS Foundation Trust to help address concerns about body image, eating disorders and mental health online.

 CONNECT provides a weekly service user support group which is open to anyone with an eating disorder from that catchment area regardless of whether or not they are currently receiving treatment from CONNECT.

 The CONNECT service user support group is temporarily not running as it is being redeveloped.
-The new group should be available again in Summer 2019.

 CONNECT Family and Carers Peer Support Group